unknowtherwise67/Unified-Android-Tweaker/README.md

 ### Hardware Buttons Methods:
 - Turn off the device, keep holding power button until it bootup twice and all Root Module will be automatically removed by Root (Magisk, KernelSU, etc).
 ### By ADB and Fastboot Commands:
-1. Get the stock "boot.img" that right for your Android devices with it's Custom ROM OS.
+1. Get the stock "boot.img" from Android Firmware of your device are currently using it.
 2. Reboot to Fastboot/Bootloader Mode and do "fastboot flash boot <the boot.img> to "Boot" partition, or use Recovery Mode that allow to install it.
 3. Reboot and to Setting, enable Developers Option, USB Debugging and Rooted Debugging.
 4. Open and use Linux Terminal or any shell command with ADB capability.
 5. Type and enter "adb root" and "adb shell"
 6. Type and enter "cd /data/adb"
 7. Type and enter "ls" (Not Is)
-8. Type and enter "rm -r <enter_the_module_folder_if_it's_there> to execute the removal of that designated folders, including items in it.
-(Be caution with this).
+8. Type and enter "rm -r <enter_the_module_folder_if_it's_there> to execute the removal command of that designated folders, including any items in it.
 9. Reboot to Fastboot/Bootloader or Recovery Mode and reflash the Root Tool then reboot and see the result.

 ## NOTES: